Did you know that only 60% of employees say they have a world-class manager?

 - Celebrate the little wins with your team

-Just as importantly, remember not to neglect yourself.
+Just as importantly, remember not to neglect mental health care for yourself either.
 Ensure that you get enough sleep, some exercise, eat a balanced diet, and take time out when you need to; otherwise, it will be hard to maintain a positive attitude.

 If you feel you’re close to burning out, request a personal day so you can return refreshed and positive, ready to motivate your team again.
 It’s up to you as a good manager to manage your ups and downs.